fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

-*Flibbertigibbet* is a simple abstract game of pyramid movement that is determined by a 6-sided die, but not in the way you might think.
+*Flibbertigibbet* is a simple abstract game of perfect information involving pyramid movement determined by a 6-sided die, but not in the way you might think.

 Setup
 =====